This Principal Committee reports directly to Council and is responsible for advising and supporting:

 Professor Stephen Price FRSB

 Stephen is a Professor of Developmental Neurobiology and is also Director of Education in the Division of Biosciences at UCL.
-He is a member of the Executive Committee of the Heads of University Biosciences, a special interest group of the RSB, and is a member of the ESP Committee in that capacity.
+Stephen is also a member of the Executive Committee of the Heads of University Biosciences, a special interest group of the RSB, providing an important link with this committee.

 Professor Sara Rankin FRSB